rbono22/Retail_Analysis/README.md

 1. How does disposable income on a macroeconomic level affect future sales at our stores?

-2. How does inflation affect sales on a macroeconomic level.
+2. How does inflation affect sales on a macroeconomic level?

 ## Technologies and Tools
 The following technologies and tools are used in this project.